Servant Auth and Elm

 return value;

-function gets XSRF-TOKEN
+}();The csrfCookie function gets XSRF-TOKEN

-from the cookies and sends it to Elm. deleteCookie
+from the cookies and sends it to Elm. deleteCookie sets the

-to an expired date to delete it and logout the user.
+user.
 Then it redirects the user to the root path.
-There is a small layer of code in CsrfCookie.elm to call these two functions from Elm.
+There is a small

-Then there is a function sendWithCsrfToken
+Then there is a function sendWithCsrfToken using elm-http-builder

-and set X-XSRF-TOKEN
+to call csrfCookie and set X-XSRF-TOKEN for

-for any http-builder request that you give it.
-Finally, here is an example of making a simple authenticated request.
+any http-builder request that you give it.
+Finally, here is an example

 update : Msg -> Model -> (Model, Cmd Msg)